Note: Unfortunately, this place closed down in 2019…

 Let’s not forget the green ticket!
 I suggest you make a beeline for the Argyle Shift mech attraction.
 You may just want to consider skipping past the other two options here.
 Fishing and skiing are things you can do in the “real world;” as far I as know you are not yet able to pilot a giant robot into battle.
 Rather than recreate what you can already experience outside, take advantage of the technology and opt for a full serving of virtual reality!

 In addition to Shinjuku VR Zone, Kabukicho is home to a variety of interesting entertainment.
-For starters, if you are in full tourist mode, you can top off your VR experience with a visit to the nutty Robot Restaurant for some brain-melting fun.
-You’ll find more information about this once in a lifetime insanity here but be sure to check out the video above as well.
+For starters, if you are in full tourist mode, you used to be able to top off your VR experience with a visit to the nutty Robot Restaurant for some brain-melting fun.
+Tragically (or maybe not if you’re like me), this place feel victim to the coronavirus pandemic but many expect it to make a recovery.

 If you’re like me, and you’d rather preserve your sanity, another good option is the famous collection of small bars in nearby Golden Gai.
 Despite seating for only a handful of patrons, each of these little hovels has their own quirky flare.
 Lately, Golden Gai has become increasingly popular with tourists and accordingly, one should not worry about language issues.